NCCIE has been a multi-year project that began in the fall of 2017 (see “About Us” at the top of the page).

 All lesson plans place the student at the centre, encouraging educators to consider the different learning styles of their students:

-In addition to the above diagram, the illustration below has been a foundational piece during the development of lesson plans.
+In addition to the above diagram, the illustration below has been a foundational piece during the development of lesson plans with an Indigenous lens.
 It also places the student at the centre of learning and is a reminder for educators that learning is relational and those relationships are integral for a student’s success.

 The centre dot represents each student in a class or learning space.
 The student’s relationships with family, classmates, the teacher, and a support service network all contribute to a student’s well-being and progress as a learner.